ZeinabMohammed/Test-Zeinab/README.md

 ### Further enhancements
 * Make customer and project records linked to their associated doctpes in ERPNext app.
+* Make months select field and year linked to year list.
 * Add more validations.
 * Make fields filled with the extracted data from the file readonly.